 For his part, the camel didn’t get the memo on either rule, because he stood by us scarfing down the carrots Marianne snuck to him after the guy drove off.
 Terrible, the way camels think they are above the rules.

 Marianne stopped the car.
-He wandered up.
-I noticed right off that his muzzle was wet and he had loads of drool hanging from either side of his mouth.
-I didn’t think, a thing of it.
+He wandered up to my window.
+I noticed right off that his muzzle was wet, and he had loads of drool hanging from either side of his mouth.
+I didn’t think a thing of it.

 I handed him a carrot out the window.
 Down it went.
 I was in the process of handing him a celery stick when he sneezed.
 It wasn’t all that dramatic a sneeze, but what it lacked in sound and fury, it made up for in sheer volume of output.
 Just like that, my face and a good deal of the car was coated in bull effluvium, which is a nice way of saying slobber and snot.

 In order to keep this article G -Rated, let’s just say I reacted badly, and he did not get his stick of celery.

 Marianne pulled away in case a second volley was in the works.
 I like to think she was thinking of me at the time, but I couldn’t help notice she kept her head between me and the bull’s nostrils the whole time.
 Once we were away from the bull, she braked to a stop to assist me by laughing hysterically.
 She sobered up quick when I gave her a look that conveyed: “He who hath been covered in bull snot has plenty of bull snot to share.”

 We rolled forward and made it through the exit without further incident.

 We drove in silence for quite some time when we came to a red light.
 I guess she figured enough time had passed because, still looking straight ahead, she said, “Well, that certainly wasn’t in the brochure.”

 It is bad enough getting slobber coated by a bull.
 It’s worse getting laughed at the whole way home.